Interoil’s current operations are all related to assets in Colombia and Argentina.

 The “Vikingo” well was the first well drilled in the LLA-47 block.
 Vikingo turned out to be a discovery and has been producing well since opened.
 The Vikingo well also brought a lot of hard geology data that when integrated with the existing interpretation showed inconsistencies that call for a reprocessing of the existing 3D seismic acquisition field data.
 Further drilling has been postponed until the reprocessing and new interpretation has been concluded.

 In Argentina Interoil has equity interests in one exploration and seven production concessions in the highly prolific Golfo San Jorge Basin, in the Jujuy Province and in the heart of the Austral Basin in southern Argentina.
 As of January 2020, the recoverable conventional reserves in these licenses are estimated to exceed fourteen million barrels of oil equivalents, and they also have a significant potential for unconventional oil.

 The Mata Magallanes Oeste (production) and Cañadón Ramírez (exploration) are adjacent blocks, covering nearly 380 square kilometers in the western part of the highly productive Golfo San Jorge Basin in the southern part of Argentina.
 This basin is said to hold approximately half of Argentina’s gas reserves and twenty per cent of the country’s oil reserves.
-Interoil will become the operator and hold an 80 percent working interest in these licenses in a joint venture with Selva Maria Oil SA and Petrominera SE, the state-owned company of the Chubut Province where the blocks are located.
+Interoil is the operator and holds an 80 percent working interest in these licenses in a joint venture with Selva Maria Oil SA and Petrominera SE, the state-owned company of the Chubut Province where the blocks are located.

 Map: The Mata Magallanes Oeste and Cañadón Ramírez concessions, covering nearly 380 square kilometers in the western part of the highly productive Golfo San Jorge Basin